 Think about what matters most when you move to a new home.
-You may base your decision partly on the house or unit itself-considering the square footage, the building's amenities or the layout of the rooms.
+You may base your decision partly on the house or unit itself-considering the costs, square footage, the building's amenities or the layout of the rooms.
 But more often than not, you base your decision largely on other features of the surrounding neighborhood.
 How are the schools?
 How far is it from where you work or want to work?
 Is it near a highway or train station?
 Can you easily access a park or playground to play with your kids or go for a jog?
 Do you and your family feel safe in and around your home?
+Are you near family and friends?